IgniteUI/help-topics/topics/05_ASP-NET-MVC/04_MVCScaffolding/~MVC-Scaffolding.md

 In order to use the ASP.NET Scaffolding feature, you must have:

-1. Microsoft Visual Studio 2013 Update 2 or higher
+1. Microsoft Visual Studio 2017 or higher
-2. Web Developer Tools (part of the default Visual Studio 2013 installation)
+2. Web Developer Tools (part of the default Visual Studio 2017 installation)
-3. ASP.NET Web Frameworks and Tools 2013 (part of default Visual Studio 2013 installation)
+3. ASP.NET Web Frameworks and Tools 2017 (part of default Visual Studio 2017 installation)